defenseunicorns/uds-core/.github/pull_request_template.md

 - [ ] Other (security config, docs update, etc)

 ## Steps to Validate
-- If this PR introduces new functionality to UDS Core, please document the steps to test the changes.
+- If this PR introduces new functionality to UDS Core or addresses a bug, please document the steps to test the changes.

 ## Checklist before merging